In Exercises 9–20, use the data in the following table, which lis... | Channels for Pearson+

 Contingency Table

 A contingency table is a type of data representation that displays the frequency distribution of variables.
 In this case, the table shows the relationship between texting while driving and driving after drinking alcohol.
-It helps in visualizing the data and is essential for calculating probabilities and understanding the associations between different behaviors.
+Analyzing this table helps in determining the joint and marginal probabilities necessary for solving the problem.

 Recommended video: